 Always start spraying just slightly away from your item.
 Smoothly but fairly quickly move the paint stream to your item, keeping it about 8 inches away.

 Move back and forth in a smooth rapid motion, painting a light coat.

 For multi-dimensional items, use short bursts of paint, always starting away from your item and finishing away from your item.
 It’s tempting to spray a heavy coat, but that will mean drips!

 Continue painting coats after the previous coat has dried.
 (Check the can for drying times.
 Keep in mind the lighter the coat, the quicker the dry time.)

 I typically spray paint a coat and go work on something else for a while.
 Once the coat has dried, you can add another.
 Do this until you have complete coverage.

 With spray painting, I rarely use a top coat unless there’s a certain sheen I’m trying to achieve.
 A top coat will add another layer of durability but generally spray paint holds up well on it’s own.

 Oil-based paint is very durable because of its hard shell.
 Its beautiful glossy finish adheres well to most surfaces.

 Give the piece a good cleaning.
-If it was sanded first, use a damp rag to remove the dust.
-If the piece was not sanded, you can clean using a cleaner like Simple Green.
+Use a damp rag to remove dust from sanding and any other dirt or grime.
+If needed, wash down the piece and use a cleaner like Simple Green.